shanewhiteman/reminder_project/readme.md

 2. Date and time
 3. alarm mod

-using the linux clock system
+using the linux clock system and arg usage
 (and in future windows clock sys)